EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Development-Environment-Setup-Options.md

 # 2.1 Development Environment Setup

-There are two main options for setting up your development environment, using a Dev Container or a Local Development Environment. **It is recommended to use a Dev Container**.
-Dev Containers are useful tools as they help minimize setup and configuration issues that may occur (sometimes known as the "it works on my machine" problem).
-There are a lot of prerequisite installation requirements for this solution accelerator, if you use the Dev Container option, many of these prerequisites are installed automatically inside the container without variability or risk of configuration drift.
+To get started, you have two options for setting up your development environment:

+- Option 1 **(Recommended)**: Use a Dev Container
+- Option 2: Set up a Local Development Environment manually

+We strongly recommend using the **Dev Container** approach.
+Dev Containers provide a consistent, pre-configured environment that eliminates many of the common setup issues—often referred to as the _“it works on my machine”_ problem.
+This solution accelerator has multiple prerequisites, and the Dev Container automatically installs most of them, reducing manual configuration and the risk of version mismatches.

-Alternatively, if you prefer to work locally without a dev container, you can install and configure each prerequisites yourself on your operating system.
-The following sections walk you through how to do either option.
+If you prefer to work outside a container, you can follow the local setup instructions to install each prerequisite on your own operating system.
+The next sections walk you through both workflows in detail.

-For more background on dev containers, read the [documentation](https://code.visualstudio.com/docs/devcontainers/containers).
+> 🔎 Want to learn more about Dev Containers?
+Check out the [official documentation](https://code.visualstudio.com/docs/devcontainers/containers).

 ## Option 1: Setup Dev Containers (Recommended)